JustinNgoCode/455-Project-1/README.md

 - **Brute Force Protection for Login** - Limits failed login attempts to 5, with a 15-minute lockout period.
 - **Cross-Platform Electron App** - Works on Windows, macOS, and Linux (tested on Windows).
 - **Encrypted Chat Logging System** - Logs encrypted chat sessions to the `logs/` directory for debugging.
-- **Network Support** - Now supports LAN communication, allowing users on different devices in the same network to chat; prepared for future Internet communication.

 ### Project Structure: